FREQUENTLY ASKED QUESTIONS:

 4. Do not connet AVR/Receiver/soundbar to any of the TV inputs (this is an advanced setup and creates an unsupported CEC loop – contact Thenaudio for help with this)

 For support, contact firstname.lastname@example.org or get in touch using the “CONTACT US” button on the side

-Each product has a 1-year warranty from the delivery date and a 30-day return window.
+Each product has a 1-year warranty from the delivery date and a 15-day return window.
 For returns, shipping charges both way are not refunded.
-Depending on the condition of the unit there may be a restocking fee of 15%.
+Each return will incur a 5% restocking fee to cover for the PayPal/Stripe fees.

 Contact email@example.com to obtain an RMA number prior to returning.